mozilla/chromeless/static-files/md/dev-guide/getting-started.md

 of your checkout or snapshot with a shell/command prompt.

 <span class="aside">
-Unlike many SDKs, there isn't a system-wide location for the Jetpack SDK.
+Unlike many development tools, there isn't a system-wide location for the Jetpack SDK.
 Instead, developers can have as many installations of the SDK as they want, each configured separately from one another.
 Each installation is called a *virtual environment*.
 </span>

 If you're on Linux, OS X, or another Unix-based system, run: